Local Coordination Committees of Syria: Creation

 The Local Coordination Committees of Syria started in March 2011 from local groups that published reports about protests during the Syrian uprising and developed into a national network involved in journalism about protests and the protests themselves.
 The groups had developed from informal networks of friends and colleagues involved in dissidence that had existed for many years.
 Prior to the uprising, Syrian activists had brought in mobile telephones, satellite modems and computers in anticipation of Arab Spring protests developing in Syria.
 In June 2011, The New York Times described the network as beginning to "emerge as a pivotal force" in Syrian politics, "earning the respect of more recognized, but long divided dissidents."
+The formation and structure of the councils were influenced by the proposals of the anarchist Omar Aziz, known for his November 2011 paper, The Formation of Local Councils.